|

 detective currently investigating the suicides.
 Working together, they help recreate the levitation trick to determine who

 killed Abdul.
 This time, instead of Eve Cairo, Jimmy is positioned on the levitating table.
-When Rhadini performs the trick
+When Rhadini performs

-the assailant and murderer.
-While Chan questions Eve, she states the Dr. Zodiac is not dead and that he is in the theater.
+to help identify the assailant and murderer.
+While Chan questions Eve, she states the Dr. Zodiac is not dead and that

+he is in the theater.
 Suddenly, a hand appears with a gun.
-The gunman is overcome, and is seen to be Rhadini, the real Zodiac, who had had Abdul
+The gunman is overcome, and is seen to be Rhadini,

-pose as the medium in order to fool the police into thinking that he was dead.
-Chan demonstrates how Rhadini had used his
+the real Zodiac, who had had Abdul pose as the medium in order to fool the police into thinking that he was dead.
+Chan

-magic wand as a blowgun to kill Abdul.
+demonstrates how Rhadini had used his magic wand as a blowgun to kill Abdul.
 He then wounded himself to avoid suspicion.

-away, Jimmy, who stands next to his Pop, falls through a trap door on stage.
-Chan faces the audience, smiling with apparent
+After Rhadini is arrested and taken away, Jimmy, who stands next to his pop, falls through a trap door on stage.
+Chan

-satisfaction as the curtain descends and the case is closed.
+faces the audience, smiling with apparent satisfaction as the curtain descends and the case is closed.

 NOTES: According to Hollywood Reporter